rems-project/sail/sailcov/README.md

 Finally, when we run our model it will append coverage information into a file called `sail_coverage`.
-The tool in this directory can compare that will the data contained in the `all_branches` file described above and produce an html coverage report for each file in the specification.
+The tool in this directory can compare that with the data contained in the `all_branches` file described above and produce an html coverage report for each file in the specification.
 For example: